matrix-org/matrix-spec/content/server-server-api.md

 The authorization parameters to include are:

 - `origin`: the server name of the sending server.
+This is the same as the `origin` field from JSON described in step 1.
 - `destination`: {{< added-in v="1.3" >}} the server name of the receiving
   sender.
+This is the same as the `destination` field from the JSON described in step 1.
 For compatibility with older servers, recipients should accept requests without this parameter, but should always send it.
 If this property is included, but the value does not match the receiving server's name, the receiving server must deny the request with an HTTP status code 401 Unauthorized.
-- `key`: the ID, including the algorithm name, of the sending server's key used to sign the request
+- `key`: the ID, including the algorithm name, of the sending server's key used to sign the request.
 - `signature`: the signature of the JSON as calculated in step 1.

 Unknown parameters are ignored.